 By PSW Staff • March 11, 2009 One of the new the Neumann TLM 103 microphones now serving the D.C.
 Metro system To enhance the intelligibility of the paging systems within the 86-station Washington Metro rapid transit system in Washington, D.C., all paging announcement microphones have been upgraded to high-end, broadcast-quality Neumann TLM 103s.
 Washington Metro, or “Metro” for short, has one command and control center in downtown Washington D.C., and a second that is near completion in Hyattsville, Maryland.
 Within each center, four workstations permit the simultaneous pre-recording of separate pages or, more frequently, simultaneous real-time pages with different content sent to different areas.
 Each of the eight workstations has – or will have – a Neumann TLM 103 paired with a Rupert Neve Designs 5015 Portico Series mic pre & compressor.
 The command and control centers are around-the-clock operations with multiple people of all different vocal qualities that are able and authorized to use the paging system.
 “The goal of the customer was to elevate the quality of their announcements far above that of the quintessential train station,” said Greg Lukens, vice president for Washington Professional Systems, the company hired by Metro to make the improvements.
 “America’s ear has matured and has come to expect broadcast-quality audio.
 Of course, the way to start is with a broadcast-quality microphone.
 That put us on the right track, all puns intended.”
 The Neumann TLM 103 is a large-diaphragm, cardioid condenser microphone that is an industry standard in the professional recording and broadcast industries.
 Eric Choucroun, audio/video account executive with Washington Professional Systems, notes, “Apart from the aesthetic, this is really a matter of public safety.
 Pages need to be intelligible for the hundreds of thousands of people who ride Metro every day.
 Within the scope of the entire public address system project, a handful of high-end microphones is a very modest expense.
 From that perspective, it’s curious to me that they didn’t include high-end audio equipment from the beginning.”
 Not only did Choucroun and Lukens have to modify a system with a high quality input transducer, they had to include processing that would render similar the disparate vocal qualities of Metro’s many announcers.
 The Neve 5015 Mic Pre & Compressor serves that function.
 “We squash the compressor a bit more than you might in a broadcast operation,” said Choucroun.
 “That ensures that quiet speakers will end up in the same audio space as those with big, boomy voices.”
 Choucroun would like to do even more with Metro’s sound system.
 “In my opinion, the weak links are the transducers,” he said.
 “The microphone at the front end and the speakers at the back end.
 We started at the front, and that was relatively easy.
 We only had to replace eight microphones.
 Improving the speakers on the back end is much more logistically challenging.
 “There are thousands of speakers distributed, by design, as widely as possible throughout all of the Metro stations.
 I am working on replacing part of the speaker system in one of the stations.
 It will serve as a vivid demonstration of just how much better the system can sound when we carefully consider the principles of audio electronics and acoustics.”
 That said, the new Neumann TLM 103s have already made a substantial and obvious improvement to the clarity of Metro’s pages, even through the old speaker systems.
 “Metro and its riders are very pleased with the results,” said Choucroun.
 “We believe that high-end, broadcast-quality, intelligible sound for all types of public paging systems is germane to insuring public safety.”
 Metro provides Washington D.C. and its surrounding suburbs with five light rail lines via eighty-six stations.
 It is the second-busiest rapid transit system in the U.S. after the New York City Subway: nearly 800,000 passengers ride Metro every weekday.
-Neumann/Sennheiser USA Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Acoustics Audio Broadcast Cardioid Compressors Condenser Control Ears Electronics Equipment House of Worship Intelligibility Loudspeakers Management Microphones Neumann Neve New Paging Processors Professional Recording Sound Standards System Systems Transducers Vocals · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Neumann/Sennheiser USA Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Acoustics Audio Broadcast Cardioid Compressors Condenser Control Ears Electronics Equipment House of Worship Intelligibility Loudspeakers Management Microphones Neumann Neve New Paging Processors Professional Recording Sound Standards System Systems Transducers Vocals · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.